samboy/ChessVariantResearch/Congo/Congo-Zillions/README.md

 * The opening setup has been changed to one which is more like Chinese Chess and which can be played using an ordinary Chess board and pieces.

+* Like Chinese chess, repititon is now a loss, not a draw (this eliminates most draws)